Guidelines for Authors

 Results

 This section may be divided by subheadings.
-Footnotes should not be used and have to be transferred into the main text.
+Footnotes should not be used and must be incorporated into the main text.

 Discussion